andresxvar/POD-using-PCA-in-MATLAB/PODusingPCA.md

 ## Using PCA

-The PCA method accepts data, X as n-by-p matrix of n observations and p variables.
+The PCA method accepts data, X as an n-by-p matrix of n observations and p variables.

-The snapshots above have are 3-dimensional with the first dimension as time the first dimension.
+The snapshots above are 3-dimensional with the first dimension as time the first dimension.

 Reshape the data so that there are n observations in time, and each pixel is a variable

-By default PCA centeres the data
+By default, PCA centers the data

 PCA returns the coefficients (space), scores (evolution), explained variance (energy)